Loading the content... Loading depends on your connection speed!

 Steve Erwin came to College of the Canyons as an Admissions & Records Student Services Technician for transcript evaluations.
 Steve has earned Bachelor’s and Master’s degrees in Music from Washington State University, a Master’s degree in Leadership & Policy Studies from the University of Memphis, and a Master’s degree in Educational Counseling from the University of La Verne.

-During his years of service at College of the Canyons, Steve has served as Assistant Director, Director and is currently the Associate Dean of Admissions, Records, and Veteran Services.
+During his years of service at College of the Canyons, Steve has served as Assistant Director, Director and is currently the Associate Dean of Admissions, Records, and Online Services.
 Steve is a member of the California Association of Community College Registrars and Admissions Officers where he has served on the Executive Board as a Regional Representative, Vice President, President, Past President and now is the Hotel Liaison for contracts and conference preparation.

 Steve is an international man of mystery and holds the moniker, Agent Provocateur.
 From his exploits playing blackjack in Las Vegas, and travel as a musician in the Navy Band, to his fishing trips in Los Cabos, Steve has a way of finding adventure, and even intrigue.
 Ask Steve how his day is and he may tell you it’s the best day of his life – and it may just be.
 Interacting with Steve is an experience.
 Are you up for the challenge?